Right to know

 Hardcoded API keys and similar secrets in client code are a common leak.
 We scan with two detectors.

 We read the policy and compare against network traffic.
-Gap = breach.
+A gap becomes a reviewable legal and operational risk, not an automatic legal conclusion.

 An automated scanner can't reach everything.
 Logged-in flows, payments, and manually configured privacy features are out of scope.
 If a WAF or browser challenge blocks us, we flag it.